AStA-TU-Darmstadt/puppet-thunderbird/README.markdown

-# thunderbird #
+# Thunderbird #

-This is the thunderbird module.
-It installs Thunderbird and creates a thunderbird.cfg for autoconfiguration.
+This module installs Thunderbird and creates a thunderbird.cfg for autoconfiguration based on the current user name.

+It is shipped with a default template with Kerberos authentification for IMAP, SMTP and LDAP, with most settings (server name, organisation, ..) configurable via class parameters.

-you can provide your own template if you need a different setup.
+You can use your own template if you need a different setup.